awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## TL;DR

-** The easiest way to get started for most people is to pick one of the available [GUIs](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion/blob/main/README.md#guis) based on the desired platform and follow it's installation instructions. **
+The easiest way to get started for most people is to pick one of the available [GUIs](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion/blob/main/README.md#guis) based on the desired platform and follow it's installation instructions.

+Alternatively, most of the more developed forks (such as InvokeAI) come with their own user interfaces.

 ## Official Resources